ramr/nodejs-custom-version-openshift/README.md

     rhc domain create <yournamespace>

-Create a nodejs-0.6 application (you can name it anything via -a)
+Create a nodejs application (you can name it anything via -a)

     rhc app create -a palinode  -t nodejs-0.6
+    #  OR:  rhc app create -a palinode  -t nodejs-0.10

 Add this `github nodejs-custom-version-openshift` repository